Using a Children’s Trust and Other Options for Leaving Money to Children

 Option 2 — Open an Account with an Adult Listed as Trustee

-Another option is, on opening an account, you would list an adult as “Trustee” f/b/o (for the benefit of) the minor child.
-This would provide sufficient indication that your intentions are for the beneficiary to be the minor, but, in contrast to the first option, the Trustee would have no parameters in which to administer the funds.
 Upon your death, the Trustee would hold the funds for the minor.
-If, on the date of your death, the child was 18 or older, the child would be able to access all of the funds.
+If the child is 18 or older on the date of your death, the child can access all of the funds.
 Under this option, the Trustee would have the ability to open a bank account and deposit those funds in the adult’s name, but specifically as Trustee for the minor.

 Option 3 — Use the Uniform Transfer to Minors Act